White Sox top Brewers 3-1 behind Lynn, avoid sweep

 Woodruff (7-5) allowed three runs on five hits in seven innings, striking out nine and walking two.
 His ERA climbed from an NL-best 2.04 to 2.14 — which is just behind teammate Corbin Burnes’ 2.12.
 Woodruff has two losses and two no-decisions in his four starts in July.

+“They’re a very good club, the Milwaukee Brewers.
+We had our hands full.
+We lost two out of three, but we won one,” White Sox manager Tony La Russa said.
+“This is a big-time win by our club.
+A lot of guys stepped up.
+But, enjoy it for the moment, and then it’s what’s next.
+Accumulate more wins.”

-The White Sox, who lead the A.L.
-Central by nine games, mustered just enough offense after dropping the first two games against the NL Central-leading Brewers by a combined score of 13-2.
+The White Sox, who lead the AL Central by nine games, mustered just enough offense after dropping the first two games against the NL Central-leading Brewers by a combined score of 13-2.

 The White Sox scored all three runs in the second with two outs.
 Brian Goodwin walked and Leury Garcia singled.
 Seby Zavala followed with an RBI single, with both runners advancing on the throw.
-Lynn then lofted a single into shallow right field to score two more runs.
+Lynn then lofted a single on an 0-2 count into shallow right field to score two more runs.

+“Blind squirrel, I guess, or something like that,” said Lynn, who leads the majors in ERA.
+“It wasn’t pretty, but it worked.”

+It was Lynn’s first at-bat since April 10, 2019 when he was with Texas and struck out twice against Arizona.
+It was his first hit since a single on Sept.
+28, 2017 for St Louis vs. the Cubs.
+Lynn had four hits in 54 at-bats that season.

 Lynn twice halted potential rallies with crucial strikeouts.